pbinkley/microcopying_1940/index.markdown

 <div class="speech" data-speaker="LEONARD">

 <p><span class="speaker" data-speaker="LEONARD">MR. LEONARD</span>: I think books offer a little different
-and simpler problem, especially in Santiago, because the <span style="page" id="page149">[p.149]</span> archive there is better organized than in Lima, and the library is relatively well organized and that Medina collection is set aside in a room of its own, a very large collection, so it is relatively easy to consult the books that are in that
+and simpler problem, especially in Santiago, because the <span class="page" id="page149">[p.149]</span> archive there is better organized than in Lima, and the library is relatively well organized and that Medina collection is set aside in a room of its own, a very large collection, so it is relatively easy to consult the books that are in that